colindean/talks/make_python_devex/presentation.md

 system name for macOS.
 The rest of the commands inside this block run Homebrew and a standard tool called `pkg-config` to get the location of the libraries that Homebrew installed.
-It'd be great if hdf5 followed `pkg-config` conventions, but it doesn't so here we are.
+In 2023, hdf5 didn't follow `pkg-config` conventions.
+Maybe it does now.
+I've not used it in a long time.

 :::